Writing is a great way of making money online in Kenya.

 I also wrote a step by step case study on how I wrote an eBook, marketed it in many channels, especially Facebook, and got more than 50k in sales in 1.5 months.
 Check out the post, learn and implement.

 To write for profit, you need to know what pays well and where to get it.
-I have highlighted above that apart from these low paying sites, you can also get clients through cold-pitching, social media marketing and blogging.
+I have highlighted above that apart from these low paying sites, you can also get clients through direct pitching, social media and blogging.

 Apart from that, you also need to know the lucrative forms of writing.
 These include:

-- Press release writing: Research on how to write press releases and curve a niche in this.
+- Case study writing: Research on how to case studies releases and curve a niche in this.

 - Staff writing: Here, you write for specific blogs or websites on a more long-term basis.
 Although you are a freelancer, you are paid a lot of money to specifically write for those blogs or websites under your real name.